millanium/platon/PITCHME.md

 ## Types of Security testing

 - **Vulnerability Scanning**: This is done through automated software to scan a system against known vulnerability signatures.
+---
+## Types of Security testing
 - **Security Scanning**: It involves identifying network and system weaknesses, and later provides solutions for reducing these risks.
+---
+## Types of Security testing
 - **Penetration testing**: This testing involves analysis of a particular system to check for potential vulnerabilities to an external hacking attempt.
+---
+## Types of Security testing
 - **Risk Assessment**: This testing involves analysis of security risks observed in the organization.
 This testing recommends controls and measures to reduce the risk.
+---
+## Types of Security testing
 - **Security Auditing**: This is an internal inspection of Applications and Operating systems for security flaws.
-Audit can also be done via line by line inspection of code
+Audit can also be done via line by line inspection of code.
+---
+## Types of Security testing
 - **Ethical Hacking**: It's hacking an Organization Software systems.
 Unlike malicious hackers ,who steal for their own gains , the intent is to expose security flaws in  the system.
+---
+## Types of Security testing
 - **Posture Assessment**: This combines Security scanning, Ethical Hacking and Risk Assessments to show an overall security posture of an organization.

 ---